te-yun/if-sitesearch/README.md

     * GITHUB_PUBLIC_ACCESS_TOKEN="your long living GitHub token"
     * DEV_SKIP_FLAG="true" # skip some oAuth2 checks in integration tests to enable additional test scenarios

-...set dummy values for these environment variables using `./set-local-dev-dummy-env.sh` to run the service.

 # OSS community contributions are appreciated 🤓☺️

 * **WordPress Connector** wanted